agiordan101/ft_ssl/README.md

 `usage: ./ft_ssl command [files] [flags]`

 A lot of example can be found in *unitests* folder.
-To launch all these unitests scripts, type:
+To launch all these unitests scripts *(Only works on linux/ubuntu, NOT MAC OS)*, type :
     `make test`

 **No C libraries used.**